MGCN/fem_mech/README.md

 Mechanics - Mechanical Simulations
 =====================================================================

-Mechanical module to perform purely mechanical simulations.
+Mechanical module to perform purely mechanical simulations developed by Maria Giuseppina Chiara Nestola and Marco Favino.
 The module can be loaded in whale framework.

 Technical comments: